squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       n`.
 Intuitively, this holds as :g:`n` is only revealed after :g:`A` has occured.

-      The judgment corresponding to this proof will look like this:
+      The judgement corresponding to this proof will look like this:

       .. squirreldoc::
          [goal> Focused goal (1/1):